 If anyone wondered how important Larson still is to Rapp, they need only hear a name: Rapp and his fiancé Ken Ithiphol recently welcomed their first child, Rai Larson Ithiphol.
-“When we announced the name, we wondered, ‘Do we do we talk about that?’”
+“When we announced the name, we wondered, ‘Do we talk about that?’”
 Rapp shares.
 “I just want to put it out in the world, and people will get it if they get it … Jonathan wound up being one of the most important people I have ever known, he transformed my life utterly.”

 Larson is also an important part of Rapp’s upcoming musical solo show Without You at Off-Broadway’s New World Stages (January 14-April 30).
 And in a feat of scheduling, Rapp is stepping into the role of father and performer within weeks of each other.
 “I think the hardest is rehearsal, tech, and previews, because those hours are going to be more extended,” Rapp says about juggling the show and being home with Rai.
 “Once I'm in the groove of doing eight shows a week, the show itself is short.
 My time away from home won't be that long, really.
 I think the initial transition will probably be a little tougher for me.”